RealImage/extraction/README.md

 # Serverless Email attatchment parser
-Serverless email attachement extractor

-To create a deployment package
+##To create a deployment package

-Create a folder (examplefolder), and then create a subfolder (node_modules).
+1.Create a folder (examplefolder), and then create a subfolder (node_modules).

-Install the Node.js platform.
+2.Install the Node.js platform.
 For more information, see the Node.js website.

-Install dependencies.
-The code examples use the following libraries:
+3.Install dependencies.
+The code uses the following libraries:

   AWS SDK for JavaScript in Node.js

-gm, GraphicsMagick for node.js

   Async utility module
+  mailparser

 The AWS Lambda runtime already has the AWS SDK for JavaScript in Node.js, so you only need to install the other libraries.
 Open a command prompt, navigate to the examplefolder, and install the libraries using the npm command, which is part of Node.js.

 ```
-npm install async gm mailparser
+npm install async mailparser
 ```

-copy paste the json from sampletest.json to the lambda function.
+copy paste the json from sampletest.json to the lambda function test case.